 Yes, most brownies have dairy because most recipes call for butter and sometimes milk as well.

-You can use any cooking oil you want.
+If using an oil, you can use any cooking oil you want.

 Personally, I use neutral flavored oils because I don’t want to risk the oil distracting from the chocolate flavor.